Published on May 7, 2015

 The Claim of Egypt as First in Flight

 Prof. Messiha went on to make a most outlandish claim that the original Saqqara Bird was indeed exactly that — a flying model aeroplane.
-To support his claim, Prof. Messiha pointed out that many Egyptian tombs contained small models things that the recently departed (and mummified) might need in the afterlife.
-Models of chariots, ships, people, buildings, temples and other items were frequently found when tombs were excavated.
+To support his claim, Prof. Messiha pointed out that many Egyptian tombs contained small models of things that the recently departed (and mummified) might need in the afterlife.
+Models of chariots, ships, people, buildings, temples, and other items were frequently found when tombs were excavated.
 It didn’t take much for him to equate one model with the other and make the statement that the Saqqara Bird was in fact a model of the real thing — and therefore, it could be an Egyptian Aeroplane in miniature.

 Prof. Messiha’s claim, as wild as it may seem, was quickly picked up by the popular press.
-Soon, books and articles were written claiming that the Wright Brothers had been preceded into the air by the Pharoahs, that the Egyptians had once soared over the pyramids and looked down on the Nile, and so forth.
+Soon, books and articles were written claiming that the Wright Brothers had been preceded into the air by the Pharaohs, that the Egyptians had once soared over the pyramids and looked down on the Nile, and so forth.
 Prof. Messiha himself added fuel to the fire with his claim that with enough digging around Saqqara, the remains of the great glider itself might yet be found — in full size and in all its grandeur!

 The Obvious Flaws in the Claim

 Whatever the truth of it might be, what we can say is that “one + apples does not equal clouds”.
-The scientific method is far more demanding than to make leaps of faith and imagination without physical evidence.
+The scientific method is far more demanding than making leaps of faith and imagination without physical evidence.
 While it is possible that one day a full-size Egyptian flying machine might be dug from the sands of Saqqara, until then, physical evidence is lacking.

 Furthermore, the logical progression involved with Prof. Messiha’s conclusions is flawed.
 The entire matter calls for a huge leap of faith.
-For instance, one clearly piece of flawed logic is that just because models of real chariots and ships et al are found in tombs then the Saqqara Bird must be a model of a real glider.
+For instance, one clear piece of flawed logic is that just because models of real chariots and ships et al are found in tombs then the Saqqara Bird must be a model of a real glider.
 On review, not everything found in a tomb is a model — in fact, most things are not models at all.

 Likewise, the claim of the missing tail seems awkward too, as wouldn’t the tail have been found in the original excavation and notes kept to reflect that point?
-Certainly mistakes happen, but this one critical one seems too hopeful to be true.
+Certainly mistakes happen, but this critical one seems too hopeful to be true.
 Researching the provenance of the Saqqara Bird is also somewhat problematic — the museum records that it was found by a French archaeologist named “Lauret”, rather than a British one.
 That is perhaps a misspelling of Victor Loret, who excavated at Saqqara in 1898 and uncovered the tomb of Khuit, one of the wives of the Pharaoh Teti from the Sixth Dynasty, but then again, maybe not.
 As for the “Tomb of Pa-di-Imen”, that too is somewhat hard to track down.

 As for the center of gravity falling behind the wing?
 Certainly it could be that the Saqqara Bird was a model of the real thing and hence hadn’t really been designed to fly.
 Perhaps, one could claim, the Saqqara Bird was a stylized representation of the real Egyptian flying machine….
 However, if that is the case, then we’re not much nearer to knowing just what the Egyptians may have flown in the first place!

-Ultimately, if we apply to science the same lax rules as Prof. Messiha has, then the Saqqara Bird could just as easily be a small representation of an unknown huge gold statue of a long forgotten Egyptian Bird Goddess, n’est pas?
+Ultimately, if we apply to science the same lax rules as Prof. Messiha has, then the Saqqara Bird could just as easily be a small representation of an unknown huge gold statue of a long-forgotten Egyptian Bird Goddess, n’est pas?
 It seems equally likely that the many paintings of the broad-winged Goddess Isis could be reinterpreted as evidence that the Egyptians invented wingsuits!
 Finally, it doesn’t help the case that Prof. Messiha is also a self-proclaimed dowser and parapsychologist, quasi-scientific fields that are seen as more than a little questionable.

 Some of those who have since experimented and developed flying models based on the Saqqara Bird have reported some good results — yet one deserves special mention: Martin Gregorie, and it is well worth visiting his article on the subject.
 Among his conclusions shedding serious doubt on the Saqqara Bird’s place is in aviation history is this phrase: “it flies more like a brick with fins than an aircraft.”